 There are three types of diabetes mellitus.
 In all types there is a failure to regulate blood sugar, but the basic mechanisms of disease differ.

 - Type I diabetes mellitus (sometimes also called insulin-dependent diabetes mellitus) results from total or near-complete destruction of the insulin-producing beta cells.
 This is the most common type of diabetes in dogs.
 As the name implies, dogs with this type of diabetes require insulin injections to stabilize blood sugar.

-- In type II diabetes mellitus (sometimes called non-insulin-dependent diabetes mellitus), some insulin-producing cells remain, but the amount of insulin produced is insufficient, there is a delayed response in secreting it, or the tissues of the dog's body are relatively insulin resistant.
-Type II diabetes may occur in older obese dogs.
-People with this form can often be treated with an oral drug that stimulates the remaining functional cells to produce or release insulin in an adequate amount to normalize blood sugar.
-Unfortunately, dogs do not respond well to these oral medications and usually need some insulin to control their disease.
+- In type II diabetes mellitus (sometimes called non-insulin-dependent diabetes mellitus), some insulin-producing cells remain, but the amount of insulin produced is insufficient, or there is a delayed response in secreting it, or the tissues of the dog's body are relatively insulin resistant.
+Type II diabetes rarely occurs in dogs.

 How is diabetes mellitus diagnosed?

 Diabetes mellitus is diagnosed by the presence of the typical clinical signs (excess thirst, excess urination, excess appetite, and weight loss), a persistently high level of glucose in the blood, and the presence of glucose in the urine.
 Diabetes is the only common disease that will cause the blood glucose level to rise substantially.

-To conserve glucose within the body, the kidneys do not filter glucose out of the blood stream into the urine until an excessive level is reached.
+To conserve glucose within the body, the kidneys do not filter glucose out of the bloodstream and into the urine until an excessive level is reached.
 This means that dogs with normal blood glucose levels will not have glucose in the urine.
 Diabetic dogs, however, have excessive amounts of glucose in the blood, so it spills into the urine.
 Once blood glucose reaches a certain level, the excess is removed by the kidneys and enters the urine.
-This is why dogs and people with diabetes mellitus have sugar in their urine (glucosuria) when their insulin levels are low.
+This is why dogs and people with diabetes mellitus have sugar in their urine (glucosuria).

 How is diabetes mellitus treated in dogs?